gsileno/minimal-ASP-parser/README.md

 - compile the python library following the instructions
 - add the library to the project dependencies

-To work on the grammars, you need to download the ANTLR complete JAR file and the necessary Python module.
+To work with the grammar, download the ANTLR complete JAR file and the necessary Python module.
-The easiest way is using pip.
+The easiest way is by using pip.

 > pip install antlr4-python2-runtime